“I created an AI assistant for Laravel developers that handles all the boring work.”

 @tailwindcss/typography is a plugin that helps make your text look great.

 It comes with ready-to-use styles for your HTML.
 You don’t need to write your own CSS.
-This is very helpful when working with text from a CMS or Markdown.
+This is very helpful when working with HTML generated from Markdown content for instance (like in this blog post).

 Let’s start by adding the plugin to your project and learn how to use it.